apache-superset/dynamic-import-demo-plugin/README.md

-# ⚠️⚠️⚠️ THIS IS A WORK IN PROGRESS.
-USE AT YOUR OWN RISK. ⚠️⚠️⚠️

-# Hello World Superset Example Plugin
+# Dynamic Imports Example Plugin

 This project is meant to be used as a template to create your own Chart Plugins for Superset.